 Presto is the fastest and most reliable SQL query engine for data engineers who struggle with managing multiple query languages and interfaces to siloed databases and storage by providing a simple ANSI SQL interface for all their data analytics and open lakehouse.
 It can plug into various storage systems such as HDFS, S3, etc. Furthermore, Presto has an API that allows users to author and use their own storage options as well.
 It has its own scheduler and resource manager, which makes the execution of queries much faster and is analogous in design to many relational databases.
-In fact, Presto performs at par with many several badged RDBMSs for large queries operation.
+In fact, Presto performs at par with several badged RDBMSs for large query operations.

 Presto is referred to as a SQL query execution engine and is different from a traditional data warehouse.
 Data warehouses control how data is written, where it resides, and how it is read.
 Once the data is received in the warehouse, it is difficult to get it back out.
 Presto adopts a different approach by decoupling the storage of data from its processing while providing support for the same ANSI SQL query language as usual.